A LADYBOWER RESERVOIR WALK GUIDE

 This Ladybower Reservoir walk length is 9.2 kilometres.

-The difficulty of this walk is rated as easy.
-Whilst it’s an undulating route throughout, this is a gentle walk that hugs the edge of the reservoir the entire time.
+The difficulty of this walk is rated as easy, and whilst it’s an undulating route throughout, this is a gentle walk that hugs the edge of the reservoir the entire time.

 You’ll see many children on this walk, as well as mothers with prams.